NikolaJohnny94/laravel-api-auth/README.md

 ### Description 📜

-Laravel Tasks CRUD API with atuhentification, search functionality, db seeding, unit tests and Swagger documentation. <br>
+Laravel Tasks CRUD API with atuhentification, search functionality, DB seeding, Unit tests and Swagger documentation. <br>
 Users need to register and authenticate using Laravel Sanctum to gain access to the application’s features.
 Once authenticated, users can perform CRUD (Create, Read, Update, Delete) operations on tasks, search for tasks by title, and logout securely.
 The application ensures secure access to these functionalities through token-based authentication, providing a robust and secure environment for managing tasks and user sessions.

 <hr/>